rmedina97/liqo-autoscaling-system/guide.md

 Structure overview:

-1. ` nodegroup_controller.go`
+1. `nodegroup_controller.go`
 Main entry point that defines the HTTPS server and can be extended to handle additional request types.

-2. ` handler/`
+2. `handler/`
 Contains the request handlers.
-Each handler dispatches the request to the appropriate processing chain.
+Each handler dispatches the request to the appropriate processing chain.NOTA DEVI FARE IN MODO CHE LA CONOSCENZA DEL LINGUAGGIO HTTP FINISCA QUI

-3. ` util/`
+3. `util/`
 Provides the basic functions used across handlers.

-4. ` types/`
+4. `types/`
 Defines custom data types required for processing and responding to requests.

+### `nodegroup_controller.go`

+Contains the server https that will accept and manage the arriving requests, sending them to the correct handler

+### `handler/`

+Contains the possible various handler to handle different types of request.
+An handler is a big switch, to use the direct function and at the same time need to decapsulate the request from the http language

+### `util/`

+the list of functions to be used to do the actual computation and return the answer

+### `types/`

+Custom data structure to reply with the right amount of info to the CA requests